Are you looking for some things to do in Pokhara other than trekking?

 1 | Cycle the Lake Loop & Hidden Waterfalls

-If you still want a dash of cardio minus the 4 000-metre passes, rent a mountain bike on Lakeside Rd. (≈ 600 NPR for the day).
-Head south along the dusty track that skirts the reed beds, cross the dam at the lake’s tail, then pedal up to Davi’s Falls where the Pardi Khola river plunges into a limestone sinkhole.
-Five more minutes brings you to Gupteshwor Mahadev Cave; stash the wheels outside and duck through dripping chambers to a subterranean view of the falls.
-The full loop back through farmland takes 3 hours at photo-stop pace.
+If you still want a dash of cardio minus the 4,000-metre passes, rent a mountain bike on Lakeside Rd.
+Head south along the dusty track that skirts the reed beds, cross the dam at the lake’s tail, then pedal up to Davi’s Falls, where the Pardi Khola river plunges into a limestone sinkhole (entry around 30 NPR for foreign visitors).
+Five more minutes brings you to Gupteshwor Mahadev Cave (entry around 100 NPR); stash the bike outside and duck through dripping chambers to a subterranean view of the falls.
+The full loop back through farmland takes about three hours at photo-stop pace.

-Tip: ask for a bike with front suspension; potholes are prolific.
+Tip: ask for a bike with front suspension — potholes are common on the dustier stretches.

 5 | Dive into Gurkha History